 - Automatically checks and renews the certificates.

-- Optional e-mail alerts, because we don't like surprises.
+- Offers optional e-mail alerts, because we don't like surprises.

-- Batch Mode, because one is never enough.
+- Offers Batch Mode, because one is never enough.

-We need a special backend configured, just to talk to the Let's Encrypt servers.
-So you'll need to configure Layer 7 VIP with manual backend in the WebUI, then run the script to get the certificate and finally apply the new cert to the VIP via the WebUI (this can be also done via the API of course).
+We need a special backend configured just to talk to the Let's Encrypt servers.
+So you'll need to configure Layer 7 VIP with manual backend in the WebUI, then run the script to get the certificate.
+Finally, apply the new cert to the VIP via the WebUI (this can be also done via the API of course).

 Prerequisites as follows: